effbiae/d/readme.md

 ```
 ### limitations
 ```
-the goal was only to produce the fibonacci seqence using k.edu's core in the parser, numbers are single digits, tokens are single characters except for monadic verbs implemented adverbs iterate  nf\x     3%:\3 each     f'x      !:'!3 scan (in a train) 9(+\|:)\2#1
+the goal was only to produce the fibonacci sequence using k.edu's core in the parser, numbers are single digits, tokens are single characters except for monadic verbs implemented adverbs: iterate  nf\x     3%:\3 each     f'x      !:'!3 scan (in a train) 9(+\|:)\2#1